esfoobar/flaskbook/README.md

 ```

 ## MongoDB Python ORM
-- We'll be using MongoEngine to interact with MongoDB from our Python application
+- We'll be using Flask-MongoEngine to interact with MongoDB from our Python application
 - What is an ORM?
-- Create the requirements.txt with Flask and Mongoengine